 “The amygdala in the emotional center sees and hears everything that occurs to us instantaneously and is the trigger point for the fight or flight response “, Daniel Goleman.

 I have one major differing theory about HSPs than the psychologist, Elaine Aron and the article written by Bartz: I do not believe that we are necessarily born with the tendency, but that it is primarily socially induced.
-That is why I believe that there are more women than men with fibromyalgia.
 However, neither the psychologists nor I, the sociologist, can prove this point and I am not sure it needs validation.
-More to the point, there is the possibility to change the brain and establish new pathways.
+More to the point, there is the possibility of changing the brain and to establish new pathways.
 Living as an HSP may be appreciating that it can be a gift, but it can also be a burden.
 There are numerous strategies I have described elsewhere and it is too bad that those who write about HSPs do not focus on them in order to make our lives less prone to intense sensitivity.